- 1. Introduction

 This is a type of software that basically acts as an interpreter between legacy systems and modern ones; it connects those applications, so they can exchange information.
 This approach improves the speed of data streaming, allowing systems to easily connect with each other.
 On the other side, the middleware needs supervision from technical specialists all the time and it can only work with the particular types of systems.
 If your integration goal is only to connect legacy with new systems, this is a good choice; however, it is only a communication tool and you will struggle in the data analytics area.

 If you pick this option, the software will handle everything, including finding, extracting, cleaning, and integrating information from various separate sources.
 The information that was separated before and had different formats will have an opportunity to be transferred from one point to the other.
 Analysts and managers can focus on something else because an automated application will take on everything, providing a seamless transfer of the data.
 Unfortunately, you still need to have a qualified expert monitor the actions of the program from time to time.
 Also, there is a problem with standardization — each service provider offers its own way to do it.
-But the biggest challenge of this approach is the actual creation of the application that will work in cohesion with every department across the entire organization — the time and effort of many technically proficient experts is required.
+But the biggest challenge of this approach is the actual application development that will work in cohesion with every department across the entire organization — the time and effort of many technically proficient experts is required.
 It could fit big enterprises that have resources to do it right as well as a long-term strategy for integration.

 This approach allows access to information from different locations and sets in one unified view, while the data stays in its initial place.
 Without the need to have multiple places to store information, storage requirements will stay low and you will be able to connect a number of systems.
 However, it has some risks in the data integrity area because a large number of sources will be used.
 The amount of the information could be quite large, so not all data hosts will be able to handle it without upgrades.
 If you have a company that requires unified access to separate systems and you have a powerful enough data host, it will be perfect for your case; you can get everything you need without major modernization processes.